avistavkin/WeatherAppCarpenter/README.md

 ### Issues
 - Issues with the tag questions might get added and are up for question
 - Issues with the tag enhancement will be added to the project
+- Issues with the tag bug are not working as intended

 ### Support that will be added
 - [x] Show country code